Don’t Count Your Chickens Before They Hatch

 What It Means

-1. The proverb “don’t count your chickens before they hatch” advises against prematurely raising expectations based on uncertain outcomes, as the circumstances may not turn out as expected.
+1. The proverb “don’t count your chickens before they hatch” advises against prematurely making plans based on uncertain outcomes because the circumstances can change in unexpected ways.

-2. It encourages people to wait until they have all the facts before making plans or getting too excited about a situation.
+2. This saying encourages people to wait until they have all the facts before getting too excited about a situation.

-Example: John anticipated winning an upcoming race and has already purchased a TV with the prize money he has yet to win.
-Therefore, it could be said that he is counting his chickens before they hatch, as he is depending on an assumption that may not come true.
+Example: John was confident he would win the upcoming race, so he bought an expensive TV with the prize money he has yet to receive.
+Therefore, it could be said that he’s counting his chickens before they hatch, because his decision is based on the assumption that he’ll win, which may not actually happen.

 See the examples section for more clarification and usage of this idiom and other related expressions.